run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 1. Code resides on the network file storage.
 This way you can change the code and immediately run the Job.
 The Job picks up the new files from the network.
 2. Use the `runai submit` flag `--git-sync`.
 The flag allows the Researcher to provide details of a Git repository.
 The repository will be automatically cloned into a specified directory when the container starts.
 3. The code can be embedded within the image.
-In this case, you will want to create automatic CI/CD code, which packages the code into a modified image.
+In this case, you will want to create an automatic CI/CD process, which packages the code into a modified image.

 The document below assumes option #1.